missatrox44/03-js-password-generator/README.md

 * WHEN prompted for password criteria
 * THEN I select which criteria to include in the password
 * WHEN prompted for the length of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
+* THEN I choose a length of at least 8 characters and no more than 128 characters
+* WHEN asked for character types to include in the password
+* THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters
+* WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
+* THEN my input should be validated and at least one character type should be selected
+* WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria WHEN the password is generated
+* THEN a password is generated that matches the selected criteria
+* WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page
+* THEN the password is either displayed in an alert or written to the page

----
 ## Bugs

 * Hopefully none

----

 ## Resources

 * reset.css file reproduced from UT Austin Bootcamp Curriculum.<br>
+* For loop modified from [Foolish Developer](https://dev.to/code_mystery)
-* HTML & CSS code provided by UT Austin Bootcamp Curriculum
+* Starter HTML & CSS code provided by UT Austin Bootcamp Curriculum

----
 ## Site Preview
 ![Site Screenshot]()

----

 ## MIT License